Sanzhaarr/Movie-Blog/README.md

 Blog, where people can share opinions by commenting and grading the movie.

-Tools used:
+Tools Used:
-   - Spring framework (Back-end development)
+   - Spring framework
    - React (Front-end development)
    - PostgreSql (Database)

-You're welcome to contribute!